hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

 >  This is an active field of development!

 Lazy IO causes more heartache with resource management and error handling than you would expect.
-If you want your file handles to close at sensible times, use [pipes](https://hackage.haskell.org/package/pipes/docs/Pipes-Tutorial.html) or [conduit](https://www.fpcomplete.com/user/snoyberg/library-documentation/conduit-overview).
+Try [pipes](https://hackage.haskell.org/package/pipes/docs/Pipes-Tutorial.html) or [conduit](https://www.fpcomplete.com/user/snoyberg/library-documentation/conduit-overview) instead, which lets you build out streaming data pipelines without leaking file handles or badly handling IO errors.
 Unfortunately they're both a little hard to use.

 ## Lenses